 Back to Top of List

 Our land and waters are steeped in stories shaped by generations of Native American families, European explorers, adventurous sailors, pioneering entrepreneurs, courageous soldiers and men and women undaunted by the dense wilderness.
 You can immerse in their lives at several free museums.
-Two of the newest are the Webster Marble: Inventing the Outdoors Museum and U.P.
+Two of the newest are the Webster Marble: Inventing the Outdoors Museum and the U.P.
 Military Museum in Escanaba.
 EXPLORE MORE

 Join in our free winter fun, week after week